cabforum/servercert/docs/BR.md

 The CA SHALL retain, for at least two years:

-  1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after either:
+  1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of:
      1. the destruction of the CA Private Key; or
-     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key, whichever event occurs later;
+     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
   2. Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate;
   3. Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.